Reasoning Efficiently Through Adaptive Chain-of-Thought Compression: A Self-Optimizing Framework: Empirical Study

 \subsubsection{Evaluation Metrics}

-To assess the performance of CoT, we employ two metrics.
+To assess the performance of CoT on software engineering tasks, we employ three metrics.

-\faHandORight~\textbf{Accuracy.} We use \textbf{Pass@1} as the primary metric to evaluate correctness.
-This metric calculates the proportion of problems for which the model produces a correct solution on the first attempt, directly reflecting its practical effectiveness in solving tasks.
+\faAngleRight~\textbf{Pass@1.} Pass@1 calculates the proportion of problems for which the model produces a correct solution on the first attempt, directly reflecting its practical effectiveness in solving tasks.
+It is widely used on code generation tasks as it emphasizes single-attempt correctness under realistic deployment scenarios~\cite{chen2021evaluating}.

-\faHandORight~\textbf{Average Token Length.} We report the average number of tokens generated in model outputs.
-This metric reflects the verbosity of the reasoning process and helps assess whether excessively long outputs introduce redundancy or cause truncation.
-It also facilitates a direct comparison of output lengths between models with and without CoT reasoning.
+\faAngleRight~\textbf{Average Token Length.} We report the average number of tokens generated in model outputs.
+It reflects the verbosity of the reasoning process and helps assess whether excessively long outputs introduce redundancy or cause truncation.
+It also facilitates a direct comparison of output lengths among models with and without CoT reasoning.

+\faAngleRight~\textbf{Truncation Number.} We count the number of instances where generation is terminated due to exceeding the maximum token budget.
+This metric reflects the risk of uncontrolled or redundant reasoning, which may prevent the model from completing valid solutions and thus degrade real-world usability.